akmadian/AnRPG/README.md

 ![](https://github.com/akmadian/AnRPG/blob/master/Assets/gameclip.gif)

-Not many features so far but some, including combat and world scrolling, are planned.
+Not many features so far but some, including world scrolling, are planned.